Corporate Governance Reporting Requirements

 Mattu v United Kingdom is awaiting a hearing date before the European Court of Human Rights.
 The case concerns the question of whether the Article 6 right to a fair hearing applies to internal disciplinary hearings.
 The Court of Appeal have previously held that the right was not engaged.

 Royal Mail Group Ltd v Jhuti is awaiting a hearing date from the Supreme Court.
 This case considers whether an employee can be automatically unfairly dismissed for making protected disclosures when the person who took the decision to dismiss was unaware of the disclosures.

-Capita Customer Management Limited v Ali is the case where a Tribunal ruled that a male employee was discriminated against because of his sex when his employer refused to allow him any period of shared parental leave at full pay when a women on maternity leave would have had 14 weeks' enhanced maternity pay.
-The decision was overturned by the EAT and the case now awaits a hearing date before the Court of Appeal.
+Capita Customer Management Limited v Ali where a Tribunal ruled that a male employee was discriminated against because of his sex when his employer refused to allow him any period of shared parental leave at full pay when a women on maternity leave would have had 14 weeks' enhanced maternity pay.
+The decision was overturned by the EAT and the case is due to be heard by the Court of Appeal on 1 May 2019.

 Guide to Employment Law

 For an overview of UK employment law see A Guide To Employment Law In Scotland, England & Wales.
 You can also find Innes on Google+, Twitter or connect with him on LinkedIn.